 Arrays are a simple and intuitive data structure.
-We use them when we have a list of sequential items and want to iterate over the items one-by-one.
+We use them when we have a list of sequential items and want to iterate over the items one-by-one or access them by index.
 These items are also stored contiguously in memory.
-We use numerical indexes to access items in the array which operate in constant O(1) time.
+We use sequential integer indexes to access items arrays that operate in constant O(1) time.

 Common names: array, list, dynamic array, static array, matrix

 - OrderedArrays are sequentially ordered and index the location of items

 - Fast lookupsYou can get/set an item at an index in constant O(1) time

 - Fast push / popAdding and removing the last item is fast

 - Represent a matrixYou can nest arrays to represent higher-order data